hakimel/reveal.js/README.md

 - **callback**: [optional] Function to execute when the script has loaded
 - **condition**: [optional] Function which must return true for the script to be loaded

-To load these dependencies, reveal.js requires [head.js](http://headjs.com/) *(a script loading library)* to be loaded before reveal.js.

 ### Ready Event

 A `ready` event is fired when reveal.js has loaded all non-async dependencies and is ready to start navigating.
 To check if reveal.js is already 'ready' you can call `Reveal.isReady()`.